Port Widget

 final Node<MyData> node;

-final NodeFlowController<MyData> controller;
+final NodeFlowController<MyData, dynamic> controller;

 final Rect nodeBounds;